 Money-Saving Tip: Have name tags from conferences you’ve attended?
 Nab the hardware from them, and use them to sew a lanyard.

-These instructions make a standard 36-inch lanyard, if you’d like to make yours longer or shorter, just choose a length; then, add an extra half-inch for the seams.
+These instructions make a standard 36-inch lanyard, if you’d like to sew a lanyard that’s longer or shorter, just choose a length, and add an extra half-inch for the seams.

 What You Do:

 Iron the interfacing onto the back of your lanyard fabric, following the manufacturer’s instructions.